serge-m/serge-m.github.io/content/2017/04/ssh-cheatsheet.md

 ```
 dr-------- 2 user-on-server user-on-server 4096 Aug 11 10:54 .ssh/
 ```
 Read only is not enough.
+It must be `rwx`:
 ```
-chmod 600 .ssh
+chmod 700 .ssh
 ```